lanl/BEE/DORA.md

 ## Configuration

-Most of the configuration for the cloud launcher script will be under the `[cloud]` section in the bee.conf.
-Here are the required parameters.
-These are not necessarily unique to Dora, but can also apply to GCE and other clouds if supported in the future.
+Initially, cloud configuration was stored in the bee.conf file under a `[cloud]` section.
+This creates some configuration issues when working with multiple configuration files, so instead I've redesigned the cloud launcher to work with a YAML configuration file that is specific to the cloud platform being used.
+Below are a list of the main configuration options that are required.

 * `private_key_file`: path to the private key file used for the head instance
 * `bee_user`: user to be created on head instance (most likely the default user